sesh/django-up/README.md

 cd djup_testproj
 ```

-Run `git init` to initialise the new project as a git repository.
+Run `git init` to initialise the new project as a git repository:

 ```shell
 git init